The recent Jenkins survey showed that 82% of users consider Jenkins critical for their organization.

 Watch some videos to see a quick overview of the product and how to set it up.

 I believe Jenkins Operations Center by CloudBees is going to fundamentally change how admins architect scalability and resiliency for their Jenkins instances.
-No more single point of failure due to an overloaded Jenkins master!
+No more single point of failure due to an overloaded Jenkins controller!

 There is more (Jenkins Enterprise by CloudBees)...